 For manual operation, the arrow keys can be used to move the laser head along the X and Y-axis guide rails and the PULSE button can be used to fire the laser.
-The laser head can be set to tab over a set distance each time the arrow buttons are pressed by hitting Z/U and adjusting the parameters under Manual Set+.
-The laser can be set to fire for a fixed period by pressing Z/U and adjusting the parameters under Laser Set+.
+The laser head can be set to tab over a set distance each time the arrow buttons are pressed by hitting FN and adjusting the parameters under "Manual Set+".
+The laser can be set to fire for a fixed period by pressing FN and adjusting the parameters under "Laser Set+".
 All of the buttons and menus should be labelled in English.
-If they are not, press Z/U and go to the top button in the right column to change the console's language settings.
+If they are not, press FN and go to the top button in the right column to change the console's language settings.

-To load a design from a FAT16 or FAT32 formatted flash disk or external hard drive, press FILE and then select Udisk+ and Copy to Memory.
-Select the design in the File menu and then select Run.
+To load a design from a FAT16 or FAT32 formatted flash disk or external hard drive, press MENU, select "File", then "Udisk+" and then "Copy to Memory".
+Select the design in the File menu and then select "Run".
 Various parameters can be adjusted using the console's menus and submenus, including setting multiple origin points to engrave the design on your material four times in single session.

 When running a design from the control console, this will be the main display.
 The design should appear in the top left corner and its name and the current speed and power settings on the top right.
 The position of the laser head relative to the workbed appears as the X (horizontal) and Y (vertical) coordinates.
-Note that these coordinates may not match the numbers used along the workbed's rulers.
 The Z coordinate shows the elevation of the workbed itself.
 Below them are the layers with notes about their separate speeds in mm/s and their maximum power as a % of your machine's rated power.
 The batch count on the lower left keeps track of the number of times the current design has been engraved in a single session.
-Like the button says, press START-PAUSE to start engraving your loaded pattern and to pause engraving when needed.
+Like the button says, press START/PAUSE to start engraving your loaded pattern and to pause engraving when needed.